wimrijnders/V3DLib/Doc/FAQ.md

 I have lived under the assumption that VPM is faster than TMU, due to online hearsay, but I have now taken the time to check it.

-I took two of the IO-intensive kernels and changed the memory access to TMU while keeping the rest of the logic intact.
+I took two IO-intensive kernels and changed the memory access to TMU while keeping the rest of the logic intact.
 This is the result: